-Making your own dog food is rewarding for you and your dog.
-Supplements are an important part of your dog’s diet to make sure they get all the needed nutrients.
+Making your own dog food is rewarding for you and your dog, and supplements can be an easy and helpful way to make sure that your favorite canine is meeting his daily nutritional requirements.
 It is important to choose supplements that meet your dog’s dietary needs and compliment what you are feeding.

 What supplements are best for your homemade dog food?